 There is no substance to HRRC's claim that the Transaction will have anticompetitive effects on shippers and shortlines in New England.
 HRRC contends it needs haulage to Albany because its shippers will not benefit from the increased rail competition that will be created at the North Jersey Shared Assets Area.
-HRRC-10 at 10-14, 23-25.49/ However, as explained in Section VIII, the fact that new competition will be introduced at other locations does not constitute competitive harm warranting the imposition of conditions.
+HRRC-10 at 10-14, 23-25.40/ However, as explained in Section VIII, the fact that new competition will be introduced at other locations does not constitute competitive harm warranting the imposition of conditions.
 In addition, there are sound policy reasons for refusing to grant conditions in these circumstances.
-See Kalt RVS at 12.41/
+See Kalt RVS at $12.^{41/}$

-NECR would provide a connection for HRRC at Pittsfield only if the trackage rights it seeks were to be granted.
+&lt;sup>39 NECR would provide a connection for HRRC at Pittsfield only if the trackage rights it seeks were to be granted.

 Nor is there any merit to HRRC's claim that such haulage is necessary to prevent a loss of essential services.
 See HRRC-10 at 33.
 HRRC admits that none of its shippers will lose service as a result of the proposed transaction unless "HRRC goes out of business in which case all shippers will lose rail service."
 Interrogatory Response, HRRC-11 at 7.
-HRRC's essential services claims are unfounded and entirely speculative.
-42/

-The second condition HRRC seeks is that the Board require NS to charge CSX a "reasonable" switching charge for switching cars between Cleveland, OH and Gypsum, OH for existing limestone traffic originating on HRRC that is interchanged with CSX and
+HRRC's essential services claims are unfounded and entirely speculative.42/ a "reasonable" switching charge for switching cars between Cleveland, OH and Gypsum, OH for existing limestone traffic originating on HRRC that is interchanged with CSX and